Multipolar second-harmonic generation by Mie-resonant dielectric nanoparticles: Multipolar analysis of nonlinear scattering

 Our analytical considerations are confirmed by full-wave numerical modeling performed with finite-element-solver COMSOL Multiphysics, following the procedure described in Refs.~\cite{Smirnova:2016:ACS-Ph,Shorokhov2016,CamachoMorales2016,Wang2017,Kruk2017}.
 These simulations allow for solving the full scattering problem at the SH frequency using the induced nonlinear polarization within the undepleted pump approximation in the presence of the dielectric environment.
 Then the multipolar amplitude coefficients dependent on the geometry and a refractive-index contrast are retrieved~\cite{Grahn2012}.
 Because the values of the phenomenological nonlinear coefficients for silicon (Si) are yet not well established and it is the subject of discussion up to now, we examined different terms in nonlinear sources~\eqref{eq:PNL} separately, as if they acted independently, for silicon nanoparticles exhibiting overlapped MD and ED resonances, varying the radius in the range as shown in Fig.~\ref{fig:linscat}.
-In agreement with our theoretical model, the leading contributions to the radiated SH field stem from the dipolar and quadrupolar modes we distinguished.
-We expect the total conversion efficiency to be dispersive and size-dependent.
-It is strongly affected by hierarchy of Mie resonances and modal overlaps, as was shown experimentally for Mie-resonant nanoparticles in the recent works~\cite{CamachoMorales2016, Makarov2017,Kruk2017}.
-Based on the data and discussions in Refs.~\cite{Palik,Falasconi2001,Mochn2003, Wiecha2016}, we approximately estimate the SHG efficiency and bulk and surface relative contributions for a silicon nanoparticle under the plane-wave illumination [Fig.~\ref{fig:FigPSH}].
-For calculations, we take $\chi^{\left( {2} \right)}_{ \bot \bot \bot } = 65 \times 10^{-19}$ m$^2$/V, and set the other nonlinearity parameters roughly of the same order of magnitude, $\chi^{\left( {2} \right)}_{\bot \parallel \parallel} = \chi^{\left( {2} \right)}_{\parallel \bot \parallel } =\gamma =3.5\times 10^{-19}$ m$^2$/V. Using the polarizability model~\cite{Mochn2003}, we estimate $\delta'\approx \gamma \left( \eps(\omega) -4\eps(2\omega) + 3 \right) /\left(\eps(2\omega) -1 \right)$.
-The pronounced enhancement in the second-harmonic (SH) scattering occurs near MD resonance at the pump wavelength.
-The dominant peaks are exhibited by $\chi^{\left( {2} \right)}_{\bot \parallel \parallel}$ surface and $\gamma$, $\delta'$ bulk sources, which we analyze in detail in Sec.~III.
+In agreement with our theoretical model, for smaller radii $a \lesssim 170$~nm the leading contributions to the radiated SH field stem from the dipolar and quadrupolar modes we distinguished, as exemplified in Fig.~\ref{fig:FigPmles} for the nanoparticle of radius $a =145$~nm.
+Fig.~\ref{fig:FigPmles} evidences that the multipolar expansion of SHG up to the order $l = 2$ well approximates the total radiated power, while the higher-order corrrections $l \ge 3$ appear small.
+In this regime SHG process is essentially governed by two dipolar modes excited at the fundamental wavlength, because of their resonant character [Fig.~\ref{fig:linscat}], which distinguishes the case under study e.g. from the described in the literature SHG by small nonresonant nanoparticles and low-index-contrast polysterene nanoparticles in water~\cite{Dadap2004,Shan2006,Wunderlich2011}.
+COMSOL results additionally confirm that when defining the SH nonlinear source through the bulk and surface nonlinear polarizations, one may, to a high degree of accuracy, restrict oneself to taking into account electric and magnetic dipolar modes only.
+This is reasonably explained by sufficiently high quality factors of the dipolar resonances exhibiting by the high-index nanoparticles of the corresponding sizes.